dalev/minikanren-typed-racket/README.md

 On the plus side though, Typed Racket clients do not incur any contract checking overhead that would happen if they instead imported an untyped miniKanren implementation.

-We implement backtracking search using an adaptation of the dual-continuation backtracking monad described by Kiselyov et al. in their ICFP 2005 paper [Backtracking, Interleaving, and Terminating Monad Transformers](http://homes.sice.indiana.edu/ccshan/logicprog/LogicT-icfp2005.pdf).
+We implement backtracking search using an adaptation of the two-continuation backtracking monad described by Kiselyov et al. in their ICFP 2005 paper [Backtracking, Interleaving, and Terminating Monad Transformers](http://homes.sice.indiana.edu/ccshan/logicprog/LogicT-icfp2005.pdf).